Posted November 10, 2010 by Patricia in Ezra. 5 Comments

 This is personal to me today as I sit with woman at a Conference and hear them say (or whine) “I want to be the hands and feet of Jesus I just don’t know where or what I should do…..I say with Love but good grief!!
 Stop Kingdom building and try washing some feet (hello mirror I am talking to you).

-Be the first to like this post.
+5 responses to this post.

 “You are right in saying I AM”, he was answering them…yes…I AM God!